-Basic chemical and physical properties of molecules fundamental to practice of anesthesia; relationship of these properties in relation to physiological processes and pharmacological principles essential in monitoring a patient's physical status and administration of anesthesia medications; basic chemical and physical calculations, properties of substances in solution, measurement of such chemical species, behavior of gases and other fluids, effects of heat transfer, specific chemistry of inhaled and intravenous anesthetics and adjuvant drugs.
-Requirements: admission to anesthesia nursing program.
-Same as NURS:6005.
+Applicable chemical and physical properties of molecules important in anesthesia; technological principles and equipment used to safely deliver those molecules to patients and monitor patients during anesthesia; topics include basic chemical and physical calculations, properties of substances in solution, measurement, behavior of gases and other fluids, effects of heat transfer, and the specific chemistry of inhaled and intravenous anesthetics and adjuvant drugs.
+Corequisites: NURS:6006.
+Same as NURS:6004.

 Builds on content from foundational graduate pharmacology course; focus on safe prescribing, administration, and management of medications used to provide general, regional, or local anesthesia and analgesia for all patient populations across lifespan undergoing varied surgical, obstetrical, or other procedures in any health care setting.
 Prerequisites: PCOL:6204 with a minimum grade of B-.
 Requirements: enrollment in anesthesia nursing program.
 Same as NURS:6006.

 ANES:6007 Basic Principles of Anesthesia Practice 5 s.h.